Healthy Coping Skills

 The flourishing life is not stress free.
 It is stress resilient.
-The flourishing life minimizes stress through healthy action and properly copes with the stress inherent to living.
+The flourishing life manages stress with healthy coping skills.

 "An effective stress response increases our ability to enjoy life."

 Our coping strategies fall within two general groupings: primary and secondary adaptations.
 Amy Morin at Verywellmind refers to the different adaptations as emotion-focused and problem focused (2020).
 Neither primary nor secondary adaptations are inherently wrong.
 Each has a proper place and purpose.

 The strategies are not mutually exclusive.
 Most problems require both.
 We regulate the emotion and address the cause.